Wet Air Oxidation in Wastewater Treatment: Efficiency and Process Insights

 Pollutant Removal Efficiency

 WAO has been proven to effectively remove a wide variety of pollutants.
 The process operates by introducing oxygen or air into wastewater at high temperatures and pressures, which breaks down complex organic substances.
 Studies have demonstrated its competence in reducing Biological Oxygen Demand (BOD) and Chemical Oxygen Demand (COD), which are pivotal for mitigating the effects of polluted water discharge into the environment.
-For instance, it can aim to treat toxic and non-biodegradable compounds, leading to safer effluent disposal.
+It can treat toxic and non-biodegradable compounds, leading to safer effluent disposal.

 Energy Consumption